andrewpokora/PersonalFinanceTracker/README.md

 - added automatic login for a user without full access for ease of use.
 You can log in as an administrator at any time to make changes.
 - bug fixes and minor improvements

+#v.1.0
+- release

 ## Credentials

-For [Full Access], choose Script Menu, Choose "Re-login" and use next credentials:
+For [Full Access], choose Script Menu, Choose "Re-login" and use the next credentials:
 '''
 Login = Admin
 Password = 12345
 '''

+Or, alternatively, hold down the "Option" key (Mac) or "Shift" key (Windows) while opening the file.

 After you open the file firstly, you will be prompted to change your password.